-On September 17, 2024, JR Kyushu Jet Ferry Inc. received an "Order to Ensure Safety of Transportation" and an "Order to Dismiss the Chief Safety Management Officer and the Vessel Operations Manager" from the Minister of Land, Infrastructure, Transport and Tourism.
-These orders were issued as a result of confirmed violations of the Ship Safety Law and Safety Management Regulations by JR Kyushu Jet Ferry Inc. In order to prevent recurrence and ensure transportation safety, JR Kyushu Jet Ferry Inc. is required to promptly take corrective measures, report on them, and dismiss the Chief Safety Management Officer and the Vessel Operations Manager.
+JR Kyushu Jet Ferry received an "Order to Ensure Safety of Transportation" and an "Order to Dismiss the Chief Safety Management Officer and the Vessel Operations Manager" from the Minister of Land, Infrastructure, Transport and Tourism in September 2024.
+The company submitted an improvement report on October 31, 2024.
+In order to regain trust, JR Kyushu Jet Ferry will review its safety management system and diligently implement the following measures outlined in the improvement report as recurrence prevention measures, aiming to foster a safety-conscious culture and promote a safety-first approach throughout the company.